-A lie detector, also known as polygraph instrument, is a device used to establish, based on scientific criteria, whether a person is telling the truth or lying.
+These devices are used to establish, based on scientific criteria, whether a person is telling the truth or lying.
 Contrary to the common belief, it is not the machine per-se the one that delivers the results: what it actually does is analyse a series of signals and changes of the human body, in rapport to normal conditions.
 These are the proofs assessed by a specialised examiner, who is entitled to have the final call.
 During the interrogation, individuals are likely to go through various emotions, which indicate their level of anxiety and help specialists realise if they are sincere or not.
 Respiratory or heart rate, as well as blood pressure are great indicators very useful for examiners.
-The huge popularity of lie detectors is due to their versatility, since the device can be used in many domains, for several purposes.
+The huge acceptance level for these tests is due to their versatility, since the device can be used in many domains, for several purposes.
 Read on to discover some of the most common uses of the polygraph instrument.

-Believe it or not, there are plenty of individuals using lie detectors to find out whether their partner is lying or cheating on them.
+There are plenty of individuals using detectors to find out whether their partner is lying or cheating on them.
 Very often, domestic disputes have as a reason infidelity and lies, which is why a number of couples are nowadays taking advantage of this modern method, to solve their issues.
 Marital or partnership problems can be easily solved if the partners are submitted to a dedicated test, which delivers results that can no longer be questioned.
 This way, trust issues are no longer something that jeopardises the future of a relationship.
-If you need to prove your innocence, a Jeremy Kyle lie detector test is the most suitable option: it will enable your significant other to understand the situation so that your partnership can move on.
+If you need to prove your innocence, a this is the most suitable option: it will enable your significant other to understand the situation so that your partnership can move on.

 Sometimes, for certain positions, employers have to test the reliability of their candidates before actually employing them.
 Most of the times, this happens if the potential employee has access to arms, private information or great amounts of money.
 In case your business would be at risk if you hired someone with a shady past, then a pre-employment test using a professional detector becomes mandatory.
 For this reason, some of the most reputable institutions or businesses that use confidential data about their clients have integrated a lie detection test in their comprehensive selection process.